MarcoLodini/windows365/Windows365/link/iwts-window-info-service.md

 `[out, retval] unsigned long* processId`

-A pointer to the process id of the RDP client process.
+A pointer to the process ID of the RDP client process.

 **Return**